“Reading opens a window to the world; giving us a vision of things we never dreamed possible.”

 Finally, research has found that reading for relaxation and pleasure has been found to correlate to higher community participation and a greater insight into human nature and decision-making.

 Beverly’s Hot Tips For Celebrating Reading Is Fun Week:

 - Find a good book.
 Ask your friends which books they found interesting.
 Friends may have similar tastes and their recommendations may help to ensure that you find a book that will engage you

 - Use technology.
-Book readers such as the Kindle can help you to carry a lot of books in a very convenient package especially when you are travelling or on vacation.
-However, there is still nothing like the feeling of physically turning the page when you are completely engrossed by what is going to happen next.
+Book readers can help you to carry a lot of books in a very convenient package especially when you are travelling or on vacation.
+However, I find that there is still nothing like the feeling of physically turning the page when you are completely engrossed by what is going to happen next.

 - Turn off the TV and start reading.
-According to Digital Home Canada and their in-depth analysis of the CRTC Broadcasting Policy Monitoring Report (BPMR) for 2008, Canadian adults (18 and over) watch more TV than children, an average of 28.8 hours a week in a full year.
-This works out at almost 1,500 hours of television viewing each year, including an estimated 25,000 commercials.
+According to Digital Home Canada and their in-depth analysis of the CRTC Broadcasting Policy Monitoring Report (BPMR), Canadian adults (18 and over) watch almost 1,500 hours of television viewing each year, including an estimated 25,000 commercials.

 If you have some strategies to share – comment on this posting!

 Relaxation Day Article